DanaEpp/CodeReviewWorkshop/README.md

 export GRDIR=/opt/graudit/signatures
 ```

+## Setting up semgrep
+On a Mac, use `brew install semgrep`.

+On Linux or Windows, use `python3 -m pip install semgrep`

+Once installed, get your [CLI app token](https://semgrep.dev/orgs/-/settings/tokens/cli) from your free account on semgrep and login to the CLI with the following cmd:
+`SEMGREP_APP_TOKEN=<token> semgrep login`

 ## Setting up live vulnerable target for last labs
 To complete the final labs, you will need to have docker and docker-compose installed.